When does Capital Gains Tax (CGT) apply?

 Where properties are owned by companies, close corporations or ordinary trusts, 66 percent of the capital gain must be included in the taxable income.
 The income tax rate for companies and close corporations is 28 percent and these entities will therefore pay 18.65 percent of the capital gain in taxes, while trusts, whose income tax rate is 41 percent, will pay 27.31 percent of the capital gain.

-What happens if a capital loss is made on property sale?
+What happens if a capital loss is made on a property sale?

 A loss may be offset against any capital gains that are made in that year of the assessment.
 However, if no capital gains are made, the loss may be carried forward to subsequent years of assessment.